-These are the poetry formats and styles that I have studied and work with, currently.
+Definitions of the poetry formats and styles that I use.

 Rubiyat is an arabic format that is a quatrain that has the first, second, and fourth lines rhyme.
 The rhyme scheme is: a-a-b-a.
 A single stanza can be a poem in itself or multiple stanzas may be joined to create a larger poem.

 Example of a Rubiyat poem: "Loving Red Hair"